Ares-Developers/Ares-docs/bugfixes/type2/overridingmissionsmdpkt.rst

 Overriding Missionsmd.pkt
 =========================

-You can now override the original missionsmd.pkt by placing your own version in an expandmd##.mix file (the game has been modified to load these files before langmd.mix).
+You can now override the original :file:`missionsmd.pkt` by placing your own version in an :file:`expandmd##.mix` file (the game has been modified to load these files before :file:`langmd.mix`).

 .. versionadded:: 0.1